LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

 StarBLAST-HPC: HPC Deployment for Large Classes (>100)
 ******************************************************

-The StarBLAST-HPC Setup is ideal for distributing BLAST searches across multiple nodes on a High-Performance Computer.

-In order to achieve a successful setup of the StarBLAST HPC system, a moderate amount of command line knowledge is required.

-Similar to the StarBLAST-Dockers on Atmosphere cloud, the StarBLAST-HPC system also has a Master-Worker set-up: an atmosphere VM machine acts as the Master, and the HPC acts as the Worker.
-It is suggested that the Worker is set up well ahead of time.
+The StarBLAST-HPC Setup is designed to distribute BLAST searches across multiple nodes on a High-Performance Computer and uses a Master-Worker set-up similar to StarBLAST-Docker (an atmosphere instance as the Master, and the HPC as the Worker).
+It is suggested that the Worker is set up ahead of time.

+Some command line knowledge is required for setup.

 HPC Requirements and Setup
 ==========================